 This springtime bright green veggie stalks are potential treasure troves of fiber.
 100 grams of this veggies contain 2.1% of fiber, meeting up to 8% of the recommended daily value of the nutrient.
 Excessive intake of fiber is not advisable.
 The fiber eliminates the moisture, thus hardening the stools.
 Thus, in turn, affects the bowel movement in the small intestine negatively.
 The result – you might experience an obstruction in the intestine, accompanied by constipation, cramps, and pain.

-If you have an edema due to some renal failure or cardiac disorders, then please use asparagus carefully.
-Studies suggest that this nutrient dense veggie might pose harm for people with such conditions.
-Hence it is advisable to take the opinion of your health care provider in such cases to avoid any complications.
+If you have an edema due to some renal failure, cardiac disorders, or poor heart health, then please use asparagus carefully.
+Studies suggest that this nutrient-dense veggie might poInflammation of the eye – allergicse harm for people with such conditions.
+Hence it is advisable to take the opinion of your healthcare provider in such cases to avoid any complications.

-Allergic reactions have been reported in many cases after consuming this vegetable.
+Allergic reactions have been reported in many cases after consuming this vegetable (6).
 Some of the most common allergic reactions include:

-- Inflammation of the eye – allergic conjunctivitis with itching, redness, and swelling of the eyes
+- Inflammation of the eye – allergic conjunctivitisi XThe inflammation or infection of the outer membrane of the eyeball or inner eyelid, characterized by redness of the eyes. with itching, redness, and swelling of the eyes

 - Runny nose

 - Inflammations on the skin with rashes, redness, and itching

 - Difficulty in breathing/obstructed breathing

 - Nauseai XAn uncomfortable feeling in the stomach, which may not always lead to vomiting but causes an urge to vomit.